-22. P-CSCF returns the 18X response to UE#1.
+31. P-CSCF returns the 18X response to UE#1.

-23. The PRACK and UPDATE negotiation between originating and terminating network.
+32. The PRACK and UPDATE negotiation between originating and terminating network.

-24~25.
+33-34.
+UE#2 and terminating network returns a 200 OK response.

+35. IMS AS notifies the successful session establishment event to DCSF.

+36. The DCSF responds to the notification.

+37-39.
+200 OK forwarded to UE#1.

+40~41.
 The bootstrap data channels have been established between originating DCMF or enhanced MRF and UE#1/UE#2.
 The UEs send application request messages to DCMF or enhanced MRF via bootstrap data channel with its data channel capabilities.
 The DCMF or enhanced MRF forwards the message to received media point of DCSF.
 The DCSF provides the proper data channel applications to UE#1 and UE#2 based on their data channel capabilities through DCMF or enhanced MRF.